-To invoke the ACCESS procedure you use the options described in "PROC ACCESS Statement Options" on page 58 and certain procedure statements.
+To invoke the ACCESS procedure you use the options described in Options for the ACCESS Procedure and certain procedure statements.
 The options and statements that you choose are determined by your task.

 □ To create an access descriptor, you use the following syntax: